daywalker90/summars/README.md

 # summars
-A core lightning plugin to show a summary of your channels and optionally recent forwards.
+A core lightning plugin to show a summary of your channels and optionally recent forwards, payments and/or paid invoices.

 * [Installation](#installation)
 * [Building](#building)